hmcts/design-system/app/views/components/search/README.md

-Use the Search component to let users search for something.

-This component can also be used in combination with the [Primary Navigation](/components/primary-navigation) component.
+Let users search by word or phrase.
+This can also be used in within [Primary Navigation](/components/primary-navigation) component.

 {{dsExample({
   name: 'search',